Degree Requirements for the PhD

 - Exam and Portfolio Requirements

 - Total Credit Hours: At least 90 hours of academic credit beyond the bachelor’s degree or 60 hours beyond the master’s degree.
-Academic credit includes all course credit hours that appear on the Plan of Study: Prerequisite and Specialization graduate course credit hours with grades of “B” (3.0 out of a 4.0 scale) or better that appear on the Purdue transcript and research credit hours (ENE 699) with grades of “S” that appear on the Purdue transcript.
+Academic credit includes all course credit hours that appear on the Plan of Study: Prerequisite and Specialization graduate course credit hours with grades of “B” or better that appear on the Purdue transcript and research credit hours (ENE 699) with grades of “S” that appear on the Purdue transcript.
+Your cumulative grade point average must be at least 3.0 out of a 4.0 scale.

 - Transferring Credits From Prior Master’s: A master's degree or professional doctoral degree from any accredited institution may be considered to contribute up to 30 credit hours toward satisfying this requirement at the discretion of the student’s Graduate Advisory Committee.
 Please note that there are significant restrictions for transferring credits that are more than five years old.